vplesko/OrbLang/misc/examples/04_BinTreeMacro/README.md

 ```
         } {
-            sym (childName (genSym));
+            sym (childName (genId));
             = childEntries (+ childEntries (symBinTreeEntries childName ([] tree i)));
             = makeNodeCall (+ makeNodeCall \( (& ,childName) ));
         };
 ```

-Note the call to `genSym` to generate the name of the subtree's root.
+Note the call to `genId` to generate the name of the subtree's root.

 Using macros can be dangerous (look up hygienic macros to understand why).
-If the code you are returning defines new variables, make sure to use `genSym` to generate their names.
+If the code you are returning defines new variables, make sure to use `genId` to generate their names.

 The last thing left to do in `symBinTreeEntries` is return the concatenation of `childEntries` and the entry for the current node.